 BUILDING ENVOLPE

-The building envelope – also known as the building shell, fabric or enclosure – is the boundary between the conditioned interior of a building and the outdoors.
-The energy performance of building envelope components, including external walls, floors, roofs, ceilings, windows and doors, is critical in determining how much energy is required for heating and cooling.
-The building envelope’s impact on energy consumption should not be underestimated: globally, space heating and cooling account for over one-third of all energy consumed in buildings, rising to as much as 50% in cold climates and over 60% in the residential sub-sector in cold climate countries.
+The building envelope, also known as the building shell, fabric or enclosure, is the boundary between the conditioned interior of a building and the outdoors.
+The energy performance of building envelope components, including external walls, floors, roofs, ceilings, windows and doors, is critical in determining the amount of energy required for heating and cooling.
+The building envelope’s impact on energy consumption should not be underestimated.
+Globally, space heating and cooling accounts for over one-third of all energy consumed in buildings, rising to as much as 50% in cold climates and over 60% in the residential sub-sector in countries with a cold climate.
 [3]

-Local building designers have largely ignored passive design strategies, which can moderate internal temperatures and hence reduce building energy consumption by adjusting the building to match the local climatic forces.
+Local building designers have largely ignored passive design strategies which can moderate internal temperatures and hence reduce building energy consumption by adjusting the building to match the local climatic conditions.
 Most previous passive design studies have focused on houses and commercial buildings in moderate, cold or hot arid climates.
 [3]

 2.1 ROOF

-Roof design and materials can reduce the amount of air conditioning required in hot climates by increasing the amount of solar heat that is reflected, rather than absorbed, by the roof.
+Roof design and material can reduce the amount of air conditioning required in hot climates by increasing the amount of solar heat that is reflected rather than absorbed by the roof.
 For example, roofs that qualify for energy star are estimated to reduce the demand for peak cooling by 10 to 15 percent.
 Proper insulation is also important in attics and building cavities adjacent to the roof.
 In addition, roofs also offer several opportunities for installing on-site generation systems.
-Solar photovoltaic (PV) systems can either be installed as a roof top array on top of the building or a building-integrated photovoltaic system can be integrated into the building as roofing tiles or shingles.
-In single and double story buildings 50-70% heat transfer through roof, in which hollow clay blocks were used as insulation and were 38-63% effective than conventional systems of insulation [4].
+Solar photovoltaic (PV) systems can either be installed as a roof top array on the top of the building or a building-integrated photovoltaic system can be integrated into the building as roofing tiles or shingles.
+In single and double story buildings, 50-70% heat transferred through the roof in which hollow clay blocks were used as insulation and were 38-63% more effective than the conventional systems of insulation [4].
 Roofs absorb maximum solar radiation in terms of area through which heating and cooling loss occurs [5].

 2.2 WALLS

 Heat flow through wall can be reduced by wall insulation.
 Wall insulation will reduce both cooling and heating demands of the buildings [6].
-Massive construction on external walls of east and west can reduce solar heat gain.
-Their experiment results that by doubling wall thickness on east and west sides cooling loads reduced up to 7-10% [7].
-Understanding and optimizing the heat transfer through the walls is important in high performance building design.
-Using thermal mass and insulation to your advantage with passive design strategies can help reduce the amount of energy that active systems need to use.
+Massive construction on the eastern and western external walls can reduce solar heat gain.
+By doubling wall thickness on east and west sides cooling loads can be reduced up to 7-10% [7].
+Understanding and optimizing heat transfer through walls is important in high performance building design.
+Using thermal mass and insulation to our advantage with passive design strategies can help reduce the amount of energy that active systems need to use.
 Therefore, it is critically important to determine properly the thermal transmittance of walls when assessing the energy performance of buildings.
-It is worth mentioning that many previous studies have confirmed the benefits of improving the envelope thermal properties on the consumed energy of buildings [8].
+It is worth mentioning that many previous studies have confirmed the benefits of improving the envelope thermal properties of the consumed energy of buildings [8].

 WINDOWS

-Double glazed low-energy windows with coating and gas filling of low U-value, energy can be saved by minimizing thermal bridges in the constructions and joints to make an airtight building envelop with low infiltration rate [9].
-Window panels are a major component of the building fabric with considerable influence on the façade energy performance and are accountable for up to 60% of a building’s overall energy loss.
+Double glazed low-energy windows with coating and gas filling of low U-value are very useful.
+Energy can be saved by minimizing thermal bridges in constructions and joints to make an airtight building envelop with low infiltration rate [9].
+Window panels are a major component of the building fabric with considerable influence on energy performance and are accountable for up to 60% of a building’s overall energy loss.
 Therefore, the thermal performance of glazing materials is an important issue within the built environment [10].

 2.4 FLOORS